- Course Descriptions

 - EMT-B experience or 40 hours of ambulance ride time.
 Proper documentation of ride time must be included with application.

-- A college-approved English course (equivalency of Oakton EGL 101) and math course (equivalency of Oakton MAT 102, MAT 114 or MAT 140), or take Oakton’s English, writing, and/or math assessment tests for course placement.
+- A college-approved English course (equivalency of Oakton EGL 101) and math course (equivalency of Oakton MAT 114 or MAT 140 - or have passed MAT 102), or take Oakton’s English, writing, and/or math assessment tests for course placement.
 Call the Testing Center at 847.635.1939 (Des Plaines) or 847.635.1446 (Skokie) for a schedule and information.
 Please plan ahead.
-It takes a week for test results to be available.
+It takes one week for test results to be available.
 Note: if you plan to take Oakton’s assessment tests, you must complete an Oakton application.
 Visit www.oakton.edu/admiss.

 2. Complete the Application.